Home

 In Yiddish, some prepositions display forms that are contractions with certain definite articles and in some cases prepositional phrases with a definite referent may lack a definite article altogether.
 In collaborative work with Isaac L. Bleaman, we are investigating the distribution of these phenomena in a corpus of Yiddish stories.
 A central research question is whether the Yiddish data can be related to theoretical proposals concerning the distribution of preposition-article contractions in German (e.g. im ‘in.the’).

-Determiners in Mabia/Gur languages
+Nominal structure in Mabia/Gur languages

 Nominal person